ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

      9. json
      10. redcap.csv

-Download your study’s data dictionary into the `my_project/input/` folder.
-If you would like more information on which file formats are supported, please check out here.
+Export your study’s dataset or data dictionary into the `my_project/input/` folder.
+If you would like more information on supported file formats, please check out here.

 ### Create Virtual Environment